Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: Design Requirements

-\textbf{Data protection law.} In practice, how companies can monitor the performance of AI systems depends to a certain extent on the General Data Protection Regulation (GDPR)~\cite{voigt2017eu}.
-This is because assessing if an AI system disproportionately disadvantages protected groups relies on fairness metrics, which, in turn, require information on individuals’ attributes ('personal data' in legal terms).
+\textbf{Data protection law.} The way how companies can monitor the performance of AI systems depends to a certain extent on the General Data Protection Regulation (GDPR)~\cite{voigt2017eu}.
+This is because assessing if an AI system disproportionately disadvantages protected groups relies on fairness metrics, which, in turn, require information on individuals’ attributes (\textbf{`personal data'} in legal terms).
 First, the GDPR determines whether a company can legally process (collect, access, use, store, etc.) personal data at all.
-Second, once processing is allowed, the GDPR imposes requirements, including data minimization, purpose limitation, storage limitation, and privacy by design and by default, which outline how a company can process data for fairness monitoring.
+Second, once processing is allowed, the GDPR imposes requirements, including data minimization, purpose limitation, storage limitation, and privacy by design and by default, which are also important for fairness monitoring.
+The proposed protocol's design incorporates these legal requirements.

-The GDPR classifies some of the attributes necessary for fairness monitoring, including ethnicity, religion, sexual orientation, and health, as ‘special categories of personal data’ under Art.
+The GDPR classifies some of the attributes necessary for fairness monitoring, including ethnicity, religion, sexual orientation, and health, as \textbf{‘special categories of personal data’} under Art.
 9 GDPR, also called ‘sensitive data’~\cite{EU_GDPR_Article_9}.
-In principle, processing such data is prohibited unless a company meets one of the specific exceptions, listed in Art.
+In principle, processing such data is \textbf{prohibited} unless a company meets one of the specific exceptions, listed in Art.
 9(2) GDPR~\cite{EU_GDPR_Article_9}.
-In practice, for monitoring fairness in post-deployment, the only potentially relevant exception is the explicit and freely given consent of an individual.
-In general, consent is freely given if the individual has a genuine choice.
-According to the European Data Protection Board (an EU body responsible for GDPR application), consent is unlikely to be freely given in situations where there is a power imbalance between the individual and the company deciding on processing data (the data controller)~\cite{EDPB_consent,d2023market}.
-The employment context is an example of this imbalance, as highlighted by the EDPB, since job candidates may feel pressured to give their consent due to the potential negative consequences of refusing~\cite {EDPB_consent}.
-As a result, a hiring or recruiting company cannot rely directly on consent as a legal basis for processing sensitive data for fairness monitoring in recruitment contexts~\cite{EDPB_consent}.
-Such power dynamics in consent underscore the importance of relying on a trusted third party (TTP), rather than the hiring company itself, to serve as the data collector, to mitigate power imbalances for truly free and valid consent.
+In practice, for monitoring fairness in post-deployment, the only potentially relevant exception is the \textbf{explicit and freely given consent} of an individual, which requires that the individual has a genuine choice.
+According to the European Data Protection Board (an EU body responsible for GDPR application), consent is unlikely to be freely given in situations where there is a \textbf{power imbalance} between the individual and the company deciding on processing data (the data controller)~\cite{EDPB_consent,d2023market}.
+The employment context, the core setting of this paper, illustrates this imbalance, since job candidates may feel pressured to give their consent due to the potential negative consequences of refusing~\cite {EDPB_consent}.
+As a result, a hiring or recruiting company generally cannot rely directly on consent as a valid legal basis for processing sensitive data for fairness monitoring in recruitment contexts~\cite{EDPB_consent}.